ianstenbit/assignment4-otp-hangman/README.md

 These modules will be part of a supervision tree.
 The constraints of this supervision are simple:

+# Game Supervisor
 If the Game exits normally, do nothing.
 If it crashes, restart it (and just it).

+# A crash would be an abnormal termination, so :transient restart.
+# One game shouldn't affect another game, so supervisor strategy is :one_for_one

+# Main Supervisor
 If the Dictionary exits for any reason, kill any game, and restart both the Dictionary and the Game.

+# Restart everything, so :permanent restart.
+# Kill all games, so supervisor strategy is :one_for_all

 (Hint: you'll need two supervisors.)